In Week 12 we shall extend our discussion of radiation to include harmonically varying sources of radiation.

 You can find here a link to the Jupyter notebook for the animation of the radiation pattern produced by an oscillating electric dipole that I have used in this lecture.

-⚬ Wednesday 11:00 - Christmas-themed worked examples class (with chocolate ;-)
+⚬ Wednesday 11:00 - Christmas-themed worked example (with chocolate ;-)

 Revision of multipole expansions in electrostatics and magnetostatics.